MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsPhoneNumberAssignment.md

 If the cmdlet executes successfully, no result object will be returned.
 If the cmdlet fails for any reason, a result object will be returned that contains a Code string parameter and a Message string parameter with additional details of the failure.

-**Note**: In Teams PowerShell Module 4.2.1-preview and later we are changing how the cmdlet reports error.
-Instead of using a result object, we will be generating an exception in case of an error and we will be appending the exception to the $Error automatic variable.
+**Note**: In Teams PowerShell Module 4.2.1-preview and later we are changing how the cmdlet reports errors.
+Instead of using a result object, we will be generating an

+exception in case of an error and we will be appending the exception to the $Error automatic variable.
 The cmdlet will also now support the -ErrorAction parameter to control the execution after an error has occured.